davedarko/LoKiPAD/README.md

 # LoKiPAD
-A low cost adafruit macropad clone with integrated todbot [MacroPadSynthPlug!](https://github.com/todbot/macropadsynthplug) Partslist is kept minimal and some things were dropped.
-Generic 12mm SMD buttons, 3535 WS2812B LEDs, an OLED module and a Raspberry PI Pico.
-Check the ibom file for more info.
-There's a small hack necessary so you don't have to remove the PCB from the case to push the BOOTSEL button.
+A low cost adafruit [macropad](https://learn.adafruit.com/adafruit-macropad-rp2040/) clone with integrated todbot [MacroPadSynthPlug!](https://github.com/todbot/macropadsynthplug) Partslist is kept minimal and some things like the SD-card adapter, debug LED and speaker were dropped.
+Generic 12mm SMD buttons, 3535 WS2812B LEDs, an OLED module and a Raspberry PI Pico keep the price low.
+Check the ibom file for more info on the resistor and capacitor values.
+There's a small hack necessary so you don't have to remove the PCB from the case to push the BOOTSEL button - connect the pad with a jumper wire to a pin of the pico bootsel button.

 ## Code
-Chose the Adafruit MacroPad RP2040 to compile the Arduino examples from todbot, mainl so the SPI pins check out.
-For pinout ou have to (re)define some pins, so the oled works.
-There might be an issue with the encoder, if it feels backwards, just swap the PIN_ROTA and PIN_ROTB definition.
+Chose the Adafruit MacroPad RP2040 to compile the Arduino examples from todbot, so the SPI pins for the display are setup correctly.
+You also have to (re)define some pins to make the oled display and the LEDs work.
+There might be an issue with the encoder - if it feels backwards, just swap the PIN_ROTA and PIN_ROTB definition.

-I haven't really done much, just because I saw Todbots code and that was also the reason why I made this.
+Since this is hardware to run todbots code, there's no code of my own to find here.

 ```c
 #define PIN_NEOPIXEL 19